-- 5.77.
-Transport Safety Officers (TSOs) are deployed across the public transport network to provide reassurance to customers and to respond to incidents and concerns, using Byelaw powers and Civil Remedies (convictions and verbal warnings) to resolve issues. - 5.78.
+- 5.67.
+Transport Safety Officers (TSOs) are deployed across the public transport network to provide reassurance to customers and to respond to incidents and concerns, using Byelaw powers and Civil Remedies (convictions and verbal warnings) to resolve issues. - 5.68.
 TfWM will maintain its current team of 3 TSOs through its own financial resources.
 TfWM will also recruit and deploy 9 additional TSOs in 2022/23 for a minimum period of 3 years, with a specific focus on the bus network.
-This will significantly increase the visible presence on the transport network to improve safety and the perception of safety. - 5.79.
-During the employment of the additional TSOs, a business case will be developed for their continued employment through TfWM's own budgets, and potentially Bus Alliance partners, following the exhaustion of BSIP funding.
+This will significantly increase the visible presence on the transport network to improve safety and the perception of safety. - 5.69.
+During the employment of the additional TSOs, a business case will be developed for their continued employment through TfWM's own budgets following the exhaustion of BSIP funding.

-West Midlands Bus Passenger Charter
+West Midlands Bus Customer Charter

-- 5.80.
-In line with other improvements to the bus network, a new bus passenger charter is being formulated to create a step change in expectation and experience.
+5.70.
+In line with other improvements to the bus network, a new bus customer charter is being formulated to create a step change in expectation and experience.
 It will set standards and provide strong commitments that are specific and measurable, driving continuous improvement.
-Early engagement with customer representatives has provided the basis for the development of the charter. - 5.81.
-TfWM will continue to develop the passenger charter in partnership with operators, launching it by March 2023.
-An associated monitoring regime will also be agreed, which will inform a periodic and at least annual review and update of the charter in April each year. - 5.82.
+Early engagement with customer representatives has provided the basis for the development of the charter.

+- 5.71.
+TfWM will continue to develop the customer charter in partnership with operators, launching it by March 2023.
+An associated monitoring regime will also be agreed, which will inform an annual review and update of the charter in April each year. - 5.72.
 TfWM will communicate the launch of the Charter through a range of channels, including press, use of digital tools and posters displayed on buses, as well as stops and bus stations.
 It will be further promoted through public-facing events.
-The Charter will be available in alternative formats on request. - 5.83.
+The Charter will be available in alternative formats on request. - 5.73.
 TfWM will publish 6-monthly progress reports against the measurements within the Charter, using a range of media.
 The Charter will be reviewed and updated annually to drive continuous improvement.